Huawei Mate 20

-Huawei Mate 20 is a line of Android phablets produced by Huawei, which collectively succeed the Mate 10 as part of the Huawei Mate series.
+The Huawei Mate 20 is a line of Android phablets produced by Huawei, which collectively succeed the Mate 10 as part of the Huawei Mate series.
 The flagship models, the Mate 20 and Mate 20 Pro, were unveiled on 20 July 2018 at a press conference in London.

 Specifications

 Hardware

-The Mate 20 and Mate 20 Pro share a similar design, with a metal frame and glass backing, and a patterned “Hyper Optical” finish with various color options, designed to improve grip and reduce susceptibility to fingerprint smudging.
+The Mate 20 and Mate 20 Pro share a similar design, with a metal frame and glass back, and a patterned “Hyper Optical” finish in various colors, designed to improve grip and reduce fingerprint smudging.
 The Mate 20 Pro has IP68 certification.
 Both models utilise the Kirin 980 system-on-chip, an octa-core SoC featuring Cortex-A76 and Cortex-A55 CPU cores, Mali-G76 MP10 GPU, and a pair of AI accelerators.
-It was promoted as being the first commercially produced SoC utilising a 7 nm production process.
+It was promoted as being the first commercially produced SoC utilizing a 7 nm production process.
 Both models feature USB-C connectors, while the Mate 20 Pro does not include a headphone jack.
 The device features front stereo speakers with Dolby Atmos support.